 - Accept or decline your award as soon as you can.
-Access the Award Acceptance Portal using the link in your award email to accept or decline your award, and manage your required award documents, including the waiver form and any required program acceptances from external opportunities.
+Access the Award Acceptance Portal using the link in your award email to accept or decline your award, and manage your required award documents, including the waiver form, budget submission, and any required program acceptances from external opportunities.
 All of these requirements are to be completed in the portal.

 - Summer Housing: There is a process to apply for summer housing if you have been awarded academic division summer funding.
 Note that there is a fee for summer housing and your summer funding can be used to pay for this fee.

 - Complete additional contingencies associated with your project: Funding will not be released until you complete all aspects of the award process.
 All requirements must be complete in order for you to receive your funding.
 Depending upon the nature of your project, additional requirements may include:

 - Travel Registry - for any student traveling abroad this summer